Angular vs React: How to Choose the Right Technology

 Below you will find the main factors to consider when deliberating over the Angular vs React question.

 The Pros and Cons of Angular Framework

 Let’s start with the Angular framework.
 As we’ve already mentioned, it comes with many features right out of the box.
-You don’t have to spend time combining various technologies and libraries, which allows you to start developing a web application right away.
+You don’t have to spend time combining various technologies and libraries to provide web development services right away.

 Here are the main benefits for you to consider:

 Two-way data binding defines how easily developers can change UI elements.
 In the case of the Angular framework, every change in a UI element is automatically reflected in the corresponding change in model state.

 RxJS, a library for asynchronous programming, is responsible for the handling of asynchronous operations and events, thus reducing the resources needed for these operations.
 A web application can simultaneously handle events independently.
 RxJS is compatible with many frameworks; however, knowledge of the library is essential for those who want to utilize the features Angular framework offers to the utmost.

 Angular CLI is a command-line interface that serves as a tool for the fast generation and running of a project with a few commands.
 It reduces the time needed to create apps, add files, make tests, debug, and deploy.
 With Angular CLI, the update of an app to the latest Angular version is simple and can be fully automated.
 This is one of the most important factors to take into account when thinking about Angular vs React.

 Angular Universal is the technology that enables the rendering of Angular applications on the server side.
 It is fully compatible with Angular CLI and supports some Node.js frameworks.
 It is an ideal solution for mobile devices that may lack processing power for client-side rendering.

 Ivy render is a relatively new addition to the Angular framework.
 This new Angular rendering engine increases performance by compiling one file at a time.
 When generating the output, Ivy render takes into consideration only a component and its template, while ignoring dependencies.